Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Problem formulation

 \subsection{The model for locally stored networks}

-Suppose that $L$ aligned networks with $n$ common nodes are locally stored in $L$ machines, respectively.
-The networks are binary and symmetric with the adjacency matrix denoted by $A_l\in \{0,1\}^{n\times n},l=1,...,L$.
-We consider the scenario that $A_l$'s share common communities but with possibly different edge densities.

-To model the above locally stored networks, we assume that $A_l$'s are independently generated from the following multi-layer SBMs.
-The $n$ nodes are assigned to $K$ non-overlapping communities with the community assignment of node $i$ denoted by $g_i\in\{1,...,K\}$.
-Given the community assignments, each entry $A_{l,ij}(i<j)$ of $A_l$ is generated independently according to
+Suppose there are $L$ aligned networks with $n$ common nodes.
+The networks are binary and symmetric with the adjacency matrix denoted by $A_l\in \{0,1\}^{n\times n},\;l\in[L]:=\{1,2,\dots,L\}$.
+In the multi-layer SBMs \citep{han2015consistent,paul2016consistent}, each $A_{l}$ is independently generated as follows.
+The $n$ nodes are assigned to $K$ non-overlapping communities with the community assignment of node $i$ denoted by $g_i\in[K]$.
+Given the community assignments, each entry $A_{l,ij}\ (i<j)$ of $A_l$ is generated independently according to

-where $B_l$'s are link probability matrices, and the diagonal entries $A_{l,ii}$'s are all 0.
+where $B_l$'s are connectivity matrices, and the diagonal entries $A_{l,ii}$'s are all 0.
 The heterogeneity among the networks is inherent in $B_l$'s, and we will quantify it in the next section.

-Note that we assume that $A_l$'s are generated locally at the machine $L$'s.
+We assume $A_{l\in[L]}$'s are locally generated and stored at $m$ different machines.
+For notational simplicity, we assume each machine evenly owns $s:=L/m$ networks.
+We use $S_i:=\{(i-1)s+1,..., i\cdot s\}$ to denote the index set of networks stored in the $i$th machine.

-Model (\ref{MOD:SBM}) is the multi-layer SBMs studied in \citet{han2015consistent,paul2016consistent} and so forth.
-When the adjacency matrices $A_l$'s are generated and stored in the local machines, we consider DP and the RR mechanism for the adjacency matrices for private protection.
+Given the generation process of $A_l$'s, we consider the RR mechanism for the adjacency matrices for private protection in the context of DP \citep{dwork2014algorithmic}.